Your location is outside the National Library of Australia. Resources you can access:

 |Show by title|

 National gazetteer for Australia and offshore territories.
 Search over 300,000 geographical names for location and spelling as well as links to Geoscience Australia mapping products.
+Also provides sheet number and name for the 1:100,000 map series.
 The Gazetteer of Australia is compiled by Geoscience Australia and is part of the Geoscience Australia website.

 A portal which provides links to state, territory and federal government geoscience agencies and information, including the national site Geoscience Australia.
 Each state and territory website includes links to online databases, maps, exploration information, legislation and other resources.
 Geoscience Australia which is linked from this page, is Australia's national agency for geoscience research and geospatial information.
 The Geoscience Australia website provides information on mapping, place names, aerial photography, satellite imagery, geology and minerals.
 It also includes many online maps and datasets to use and download